Petrol prices, WorkChoices, fears of

 If preferences were distributed as they

-were at the 2004 election the two-party preferred vote would be 53 per cent for
+were at the 2004 election the two-party preferred vote would be 53% for

 Still, the vast majority of voters believe

-the Coalition are still the poll favourites, with 61.5 per cent of respondents’
+the Coalition remain the poll favourites, with 61.5% of respondents

-saying the Government would be returned at the next election.
-Still, they’re
+saying the government would be returned at the next election.
+Meanwhile, they’re

 The poll was taken before Kim Beazley pledged to abolish Australian